-

 - detailed budget; and

-- Submit all required documents to the Global Fund, for GAC approval followed by Board approval.
+- submit all required documents to the Global Fund, for GAC approval followed by Board approval;

 For more detailed guidance on grant-making, please review to the OPN on grant-making and approval in the Global Fund Operational Policy Manual.

-12. Setup PMU office
+13. Setup PMU office

 The start-up team should identify and initiate the rental of office space for the PMU.

-13. Dissolve start-up team
+14. Transition start-up team